A Neural-Network Framework for the Design of Individualised Hearing-Loss Compensation: Results

 \subsection{DNN-HA processing benefits in quiet}

 Table~\ref{tab:clean} shows the average NRMSEs between the NH and HI AN population responses, computed for the Flemish Matrix sentences before and after processing.
+The NRMSE results are expressed as difference percentages, with all the discussed improvements corresponding to absolute NRMSE differences (expressed in \% as well).
 All eight DNN-HA models reduced the NRMSEs of the AN population responses, but the loss function which focussed on a time-domain minimisation ($\La_{r,r_p}$) showed the best NRMSE benefit by decreasing the difference with percentages between $\sim$30\% (30 dB SPL) and $\sim$1.6\% (70 dB SPL).
 Overall, the processing was more effective for speech presented at lower levels, resulting in HI responses that, on average, differed by $\sim$9\% from the NH responses for speech between 30 and 50 dB SPL (compared to $\sim$29\% before processing).
-It should be noted that the NRMSE differences between the NH and HI responses were large across conversational levels for the selected HI profile (up to 40\% of the maximum AN firing rate), suggesting that a complete restoration of HI profiles that include CS might not be possible using audio-processing treatments alone.
-This goes line with our previous work, where we found that the CS aspect of SNHL dominated the difference between the NH and HI AN responses \cite{drakopoulos2022differentiable}.
+The degree of CS in the chosen HI profile was expected to have a stronger effect on the firing rate of the ANFs at low intensity levels (unprocessed NRMSEs decreasing from 40\% to 13.8\% in Table~\ref{tab:clean}), given that only half of the HSR fibres are available in the HI system to encode sound at low levels.
+This suggests that a partial compensation can be achieved for such HI profiles by simply amplifying signals presented at low levels.
+It should also be noted that the NRMSE differences between the NH and HI responses were large across conversational levels for the selected HI profile (up to 40\% of the maximum AN firing rate), suggesting that a complete restoration of HI profiles that include CS might not be possible using audio-processing treatments alone.
+This goes in line with our previous work, where we found that the CS aspect of SNHL dominated the difference between the NH and HI AN responses \cite{drakopoulos2022differentiable}.